 From there open up your terminal, hit enter a few times and cross your fingers because it can be finnicky.

 Once you have made that connection you’ll be asked for a username.
 When at factory setting this user will be root, and there will not yet be a password set on it.
 Also when signing into root, you will be signed in directly to the unix shell, so if you want to reach the Junos CLI you need to run cli.
-(This is actually very helpful, if there is something wrong with the CLI then you can investigate it at the package level).

 Non-root users who are created after the initial login will not have to go through this process, they will be dropped straight into the CLI.

 That said users with the correct privilege level can run the command start shell from operational mode and get dropped back into the shell.